NESA: Relational Neuro-Symbolic Static Program Analysis: Introduction

-Based on the insights, we further develop an evaluation procedure that evaluates the Datalog-style analysis policy by applying a program parser and user-customized LLM prompting.
-Technically, the evaluation procedure benefits from three key designs.
-First, we introduce the \emph{lazy prompting} in evaluating each Datalog rule, effectively reducing the hallucinations in populating neural relations via prompting.
+Based on the insights, we propose the relational neuro-symbolic static program analysis \ToolName. \del{Specifically, we introduce two kinds of relations in the Datalog-like analysis policy to represent syntactic and semantic properties, respectively.
+Also, we develop an evaluation procedure that evaluates the analysis policy by applying a program parser and user-customized LLM prompting.} The novelty of \ToolName\ is twofold.
+First, we introduce a Datalog-like policy language incorporating two kinds of relations, namely symbolic and neural relations, which enables the principled composition of syntactic and semantic analysis results.
+Second, we propose an evaluation procedure that evaluates the analysis policy by applying a program parser and user-customized LLM prompting.
+Technically, the evaluation procedure benefits from two innovative designs.
+First, we introduce the \emph{lazy prompting} in evaluating each Datalog rule, effectively reducing the hallucinations in populating neural relations.
 Second, we propose the \emph{incremental prompting} to skip unnecessary prompting rounds, ensuring the tuples in the neural relations would not be generated by LLMs multiple times.
-Third, we \emph{parallelize} the evaluation procedure according to the dependency relation between the rules in the analysis policy, which achieves the acceleration without introducing additional rounds of prompting.
-Under the premise of the determinism of prompting, \ToolName\ theoretically achieves the minimal rounds of prompting for a specific fragment of the analysis policy language.
-Meanwhile, its parallel version requires the same prompting rounds as its non-parallel counterpart.~\looseness=-1